CSB-KaracaLab/prot-on/README.md

 ```
 python setup.py
 ```
+Script works with sudo command.
+Please enter your password.
 ## Usage
 PROT-ON can be run in two different ways.
 If conda is installed on your system, you need to activate conda first.
 ```